The maximum efficiency of nano heat engines depends on more than temperature: Efficiency of a nanoscopic quantum heat engine

 As we have observed before, the inverse of the Carnot efficiency $\eta_C^{-1} = 1+\frac{\beta_h}{\beta_c-\beta_h}$.
 Furthermore, notice that by Eq.~\eqref{gam 1 to gam inf <1}, the condition $\Omega_i >1$ implies that $\gamma_i(1)>\gamma_i(\infty)$.
 Since $\Omega_i>1$ is true for all $1\leq i\leq n$, therefore $\frac{\sum_{i\in\mathcal{S}}\gamma_i(1)}{\sum_{i\in\mathcal{S}}\gamma_i(\infty)}>1$.

-Lastly, part 4) is proven in Section \ref{Extensions to the setup}. \end{proof}
+Lastly, part 3) is proven in Section \ref{Extensions to the setup}. \end{proof}

 Suppose $n$ is large.
 Then since we have a spectrum which looks like a quasi-continuum: the full range of the spectrum is very large, compared to the individual energy gaps.
-One expects that in such a case, baths are of high temperature (small values of $\beta$), then the effects of quantization should give us the classical observations of being able to achieve Carnot always.
-This can be seen, that for $E_\textup{min} = \displaystyle\min_{i\in\lbrace 1,\cdots, n\rbrace} E_i$, if the quantities $\beta_c E_\textup{min}, \beta_h E_\textup{min} \ll 1$, then
+If one expects that in such a case, baths are of high temperature (small values of $\beta$), then the effects of quantization should give us the classical observations of being able to achieve the Carnot efficiency always.
+It can be seen, that for $E_\textup{min} = \displaystyle\min_{i\in\lbrace 1,\cdots, n\rbrace} \bar E_i$, if the quantities $\beta_c E_\textup{min}, \beta_h E_\textup{min} \ll 1$, then

 Whenever $\Omega \leq 1$, we know that Carnot efficiency is achievable.